Rose Flower Cup

-The Rose Flower Cup (Rosenblommen) is a large silver-gilt communal drinking vessel, with two handles and a detached lid, holding six litres and weighting almost 6 kg, presented to the later King Christian IV of Denmark at his christening in 1577 by his godfather Hans Skovgaard and his wife Anne Parsberg.
+The Rose Flower Cup (Rosenblommen) is a large silver-gilt communal drinking vessel, with two handles and a detached cover, holding six litres and weighing almost 6 kg, presented to the future King Christian IV of Denmark at his christening in 1577 by his godfather Hans Skovgaard and his wife Anne Parsberg.
 The name refers to a verse inscribed on the exterior of the vessel.
-It is now in the collection of the National Museum of Denmark.
+It is now in the National Museum of Denmark.

 History

 Hans Skovgaard (1526–1580), one of King Frederick II's favourites, served as secretary of the Danish Chancellery and was generously rewarded with royal fiefs.
 In 1573, one year before marrying Anne Parsberg (1549–1582), against the wishes of the king, he retired from the royal court to his estate Gunderstrup in Scania.
 Frederick II nonetheless hosted his wedding at Copenhagen Castle and as a wedding present gave him a richly decorated silver tankard.